lcgodoy/sapo/README.md

 An approach for test Polygons/Polygons or Points/Polygons association.

-> P.s.: the package is under development.
+> P.s.: the package is under development and is about my M.Sc. dissertation.

 ## Installation